 Shipping containers are an affordable and effective solution for personal storage and business storage.
 Personal use of shipping containers can include somewhere to park your seasonal vehicle or a place to store your equipment to make more room in your garage.
 Businesses also use containers for additional storage for inventory or a place to put equipment for a job site.
 Practical uses of winter storage containers are great for protecting whatever you decide to store from the cold winters.

 In this blog, we will take a look at 6 tips for winter storage in portable containers.
 Make sure that the items you are storing don’t get damaged from moisture over the winter season.
 You have spent good money purchasing this container, it is important to make sure you take care of your portable storage containers maintenance during the winter to protect your investment.
-Knowing how to maintenance the shipping container in the winter is crucial, which is why we wanted to provide you with some important tips!
+Knowing how to maintenance the shipping container in the winter is crucial to prolonging the lifespan of your container, which is exactly why we wanted to provide you with the important tips you need to know!

 When shipping containers during the winter are correctly maintained, they can last a very long time.
 We recommend maintaining your container two times per year, once for the winter season when the temperatures are much cooler, and your container will be sitting in rain or snow and again in the summer months when the weather is warmer.
 This is important to ensure that your shipping container is ready for all the elements the year ahead has to bring.
 Here are some tips on shipping container maintenance during the winter season.